microsoft/vscode-docs/docs/languages/overview.md

 ## Language Extensions

 The community is providing VS Code language support for nearly any modern programming language.
-To see if there are extensions for the language you're interested in, simply bring up the extension gallery and filter on the language name.
-Type `kb(workbench.action.showCommands)`, `'ext inst '` to bring up the extension gallery dropdown and then type the language name to filter the results.
+To see if there are extensions for the language you're interested in, simply bring up the extension Marketplace and filter on the language name.
+Type `kb(workbench.action.showCommands)`, `'ext inst '` to bring up the extension Marketplace dropdown and then type the language name to filter the results.

 ![filter go extensions](images/overview/filter-go.png)